TomasHubelbauer/sqlite-javascript/README.md

 I am using the Chinook test database file which is a newer alternative to Northwind.

+- Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand (page 9?)
 - Add a view where a visual representation of the pages forming the tree is shown
 - Make the highlights layered:
   - Make the header all one color until hovered when the individual things are highlighted